- Architecture / Landscape / Interiors

-- Applications are available through the California Student Aid Commission website or through the Financial Aid Office beginning January 1.
+- The GPA Verification Form.
 High Schools seniors are highly encouraged to visit their High School counselors to apply electronically.
 Electronic applicaiton can save a great deal of processing time by the state.
 Community College Transfer students should check with their CC registration office.

 To apply, a student must be a California resident for at least one year prior to application, from March to March.
 Students who attended a non-graded high school must take the Scholastic Aptitude Test (SAT).
 The deadline for filing the SAT forms is September of each year.
 Further information can be obtained from the College Board Admissions Testing Program, P.O.
 Box 1025, Berkeley, CA 94701.

 Students can check their CalGrant by establishing a User ID at: www.webgrants4students.org.
 Using the website can save you time waiting on the phone with the California Student Aid Commission.

 Students and parents would need to requalify based on income every year.
 Income limits is made available from the California Student Aid Commission on a yearly basis.
 Award is paid to the student's Otis account on a per semester basis.
 Students must meet Satisfactory Academic Progress.

 Students who qualify under AB540 can receive the California State Grant, Chafee Grant and Otis Grant.

 More current information is available on the State website:

 Many states maintain scholarship and grant programs.
 The requirements for qualifying students may vary from state to state, but students must maintain a legal permanent address in their home state.